Middle States Commission on Higher Education

-The Middle States Commission on Higher Education (abbreviated as MSCHE and legally incorporated as the Mid-Atlantic Region Commission on Higher Education) is a voluntary, peer-based, non-profit membership organization that performs peer evaluation and accreditation of public and private universities and colleges in the United States and foreign higher education institutions.
-Until federal regulations changed on July 1, 2020, it was considered one of the seven regional accreditation organizations dating back 130 years.
-MSCHE, which is now an institutional accreditor, is recognized by the United States Department of Education and the Council for Higher Education Accreditation.
+The Middle States Commission on Higher Education (abbreviated as MSCHE), legally incorporated as the Mid-Atlantic Region Commission on Higher Education, is a voluntary, peer-based, non-profit membership organization that performs peer evaluation and accreditation of public and private universities and colleges in the United States and foreign higher education institutions.
+Its headquarters are in Wilmington, Delaware.

-Its headquarters are in University City, Philadelphia.
+Until federal regulations changed in July 2020, it was considered one of the seven regional accreditation organizations dating back 130 years.
+The commission is recognized by the U.S. Department of Education and the Council for Higher Education Accreditation.
 It accredits nearly 600 institutions, primarily in Delaware, Washington, D.C., Maryland, New Jersey, New York, Pennsylvania, Puerto Rico, and the U.S. Virgin Islands.

 Region and scope

-The Middle States Commission on Higher Education is recognized by the United States Department of Education to accredit degree-granting institutions.
-Its traditional region was in the states of New York, New Jersey, Pennsylvania, Delaware, and Maryland; the District of Columbia (Washington, D.C.), plus the American territories/commonwealths of Puerto Rico, and the U.S. Virgin Islands (in the Caribbean Sea), that wish to participate in Federal "Title IV" student loan programs.
-The Commission conducts business in 48 states, the exceptions being North Dakota and Montana; two U.S. Territories (Puerto Rico and the U.S. Virgin Islands); and the District of Columbia.
-Its footprint extends to 94 countries.
+The Middle States Commission on Higher Education is recognized by the U.S. Department of Education to accredit degree-granting institutions.
+Its traditional region includes the U.S. states of New York, New Jersey, Pennsylvania, Delaware, and Maryland, and Washington, D.C. and the American territories and commonwealths of Puerto Rico, and the U.S. Virgin Islands that wish to participate in Federal "Title IV" student loan programs.
+The commission conducts business in 48 states; the two exceptions are Montana and North Dakota, two U.S. territories, Puerto Rico and the U.S. Virgin Islands, and Washington, D.C.
+It operates in 94 countries.